MohameddMostafaa/Learning-Management-System/README.md

 An e-learning platform for educational groups.

-This web app was made using Django framework.
+This web app was made using Django for backend, JS/HTML/CSS for frontend.

 # How To Run